6yNuiC9/v3rm-shit/README.md

 -we removed the add to buddy list button i dont have friends ffs i dont want to see add friend

--i dont fucking remember what else i did
+-i dont fucking remember what else i did "we" is a lie stop reading i dont have other people

 ## do not check it out or i will be overwhelmed by people interacting with me